mkandyng/demo/tradedemo-ng/tradedemo-ng-gui/README.md

   <li><a href="https://airbnb.io/enzyme/" alt="enzyme">enzyme</a>, Javascript Testing Utilities</li>
 </ul>

-Note, I have been a Java backend developer in the last couple of decades and only reacquaint my Javascript skills since April 2019.
+Note, I have been a pure Java backend developer in the last decade and only reacquaint my Javascript skills since April 2019.
+I left the javascript world just when JQuery was the trending technology and now that is legacy.
 This project is a learning exercise to familiar myself with ReactJS and its technology ecosystem.

 As a software engineer and not a UI designer, I am done with the GUI and its functionalities.
 I am happy enough to share my code as is.
 During the course of building this frontend, I have to gathered the following <b>modern Javascript and React 'Best Practices'</b>, filtering out many different opinions and make conclusions using my own intuition how best to structure and write testable software that can scale.